-During 2022 the Parents and Friends Association of Rosary Park undertook a number of fundraising initiatives that supported our children and our school goals.
-These included a highly successful Colour Run that helped us purchase sports equipment and outdoor furniture.
+During 2023 the Parents and Friends Association of Rosary Park undertook a number of fundraising initiatives that supported our children and our school goals.
+These included a highly successful Colour Run that helped us purchase more technology.
 The P and F remain a close and welcome support to our school community.
 We wish to thank the staff of Rosary Park for their wonderful dedication, flexibility and support for children and families during this year.